-Christine L. Evans is a ceramic figure sculptor and teacher working in Albuquerque, New Mexico.
+Christine L. Evans is a ceramic figure sculptor working in Albuquerque, New Mexico.
 She received a BAFA with an emphasis in ceramics from the University of New Mexico in 2002.
-After graduation, Christine devoted herself to teaching the joys of clay with people of all ages in various community art studios and schools.
-During this time she developed her work to become an evocative expression of emotional authenticity and connection with nature.
+After graduation, Christine devoted herself to teaching ceramics in various community art schools and to developing her own studio practice.
+Over the years Christine's work has evolved into an evocative expression of emotional authenticity that speaks of a connection with the natural world.
 Her figures project the energy of thoughts and feelings in ways that resonate with the viewer on a primal, subconscious level.

 "I seek to convey the beauty of humanity’s emotional response to Nature through my work.
 Sculpting the human figure allows me to express particular qualities of feeling in very direct ways.
 People are adept at reading faces for emotional content and my sculptures are part of that conversation.